V-Mayya/sql-project/index.md

 ```

-Creating a trigger to convert all organisations first letters to capital:
+Creating a trigger to capitalise organisations:

 ```
 DELIMITER //